component-driven/component-driven-development/Readme.md

-# Component-driven development workshop
+# Design systems for React developers and Resilient component libraries in React workshops

 [![Build Status](https://travis-ci.org/component-driven/component-driven-development.svg)](https://travis-ci.org/component-driven/component-driven-development)

-This repository contains exercises for Component-driven development workshop.
+This repository contains exercises for **Design systems for React developers** and **Resilient component libraries in React** workshops.

 _Before attending the workshop, please make sure you can run the code in this repository._